amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

-Now half educated people of this country, who do not care about that fact that the law is mostly being used in defence of victims of sexual abuse, and based one their "citizems must know whats criminal" ideology, are trying to remove this law.
+Now half educated people of this country, who do not care about that fact that the law is mostly being used in defence of victims of sexual abuse, and based on their "citizems must know whats criminal above all" ideology, are trying to remove this law.

 Now I do not sympathize with them, not the homosexuals, but these crusaders who pretend to be helping them, they are two different class